National Day for Staff Networks

 Women's Network member

 "What it means to be part of a staff network is that you are part of a diverse team who are from various areas of the university sharing ideas and thoughts where positive actions can take place everywhere."

 "The LGBT+ Staff Forum supported me and made my life what it is today…it sounds dramatic but it’s true, I will always be grateful that it existed and for the people that made it happen"

 "Being a part of a network shows you are not alone, you learn, share knowledge and support and make good contacts who can often help you in the future or you can help them!"

 Menopause Network member

 Staff networks at the University of Plymouth form a core part of our commitment to promote an

 inclusive environment and diverse community, and are referenced as actions within our Equality

-Scheme and Athena SWAN action plans.
+Strategy, Wellbeing Strategy and Athena Swan action plans.